tomgarwood/Simple-ML/README.md

 4. start Flask server in webapp.py

 ### Local Usage ####
-The script can be run from the included trained model ('model.joblib') or retrained against the included dataset ('/data/pqe_data_tier_city.csv').
-Run 'main.py' and the script will prompt for user input on PQE, location and law firm tier before generating the estimated salary.
-Hosted version available here: Hosted on Heroku at: https://simple-ml.herokuapp.com/
+The web app can be visited at http://0.0.0.0:5000/ once the Flask server is started.
+Enter location, PQE, and law firm tier to calculate salary.
+By default it runs from an included trained model ('model.joblib'), but can also be retrained against the included dataset ('/data/pqe_data_tier_city.csv').

 ### TODO ###
 * Gather anonymised user data to expand dataset